 The last option is volume correction.
-This option directs the HBLT to calibrate itself to remove the HBLT internal compliance when reporting total or incremental volume to Pressure Manager.
+This option directs the HBLT to calibrate itself to remove the HBLT internal compliance when reporting total to Pressure Manager.
 Using this option replaces the default volume correction table.
 Use this option only when using the Pressure Manager Protocol.
 Calibrate and purge the HBLT prior to volume calibration.